 [click on image to see a larger one]

-Quadriptych human vision, UV, sim. butterfly vision, sim. bee vision (left to right, top to bottom):
+Quadriptych in human vision, UV, and simulated butterfly and bee vision (left to right, top to bottom):

-This dwarf tulip has a quite visible UV pattern, its center is UV bright, surrounded by long wave UV reflecting tips and all this gets quite nicely visible.
+This dwarf tulip has an unusual pattern, its center is not UV bright, the inside petals reflect UV somewhat, but the bottom of the petals only in simulated bee and butterfly vision show an otherwise invisble pattern and all this gets quite nicely visible.

 Stay tuned, more will follow on that fascinating subject...